-If there is one thing you should always look for in a partner – something more important than a pretty smile and a sense of humour – it’s a good taste in food.
+If there is one thing you should always look for in a partner – something more important than a pretty smile and a sense of humour – it’s good taste in food.
 A relationship is only as strong as the gut you’ve built together during the first six months of dating.
-Besides, you don’t want to end up marrying someone who thinks that frozen veg and pilchards on toast makes for a great Sunday lunch, now do you?
+Besides, you don’t want to end up marrying someone who thinks that frozen veg and pilchards on toast make for a great Sunday lunch, now do you?

 Indian food is my kryptonite… especially if it’s good Indian food.
 I’m talking about paneer swimming in tomato gravies, garlic naans falling from the heavens and khichdi like it’s just arrived from a wood burning oven in Telangana.
-It is safe to say that I find all of these elements – which makes for a great Indian meal – at The Raj.
+It is safe to say that I found all of these elements – which makes for a great Indian meal – at The Raj.
 That’s without mentioning the impeccable service and good prices.

 By Shawn Greyling